mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Lair is located in hex 2402 of Grnouf subsector.
 Grnouf is subsector C of Provence sector.
 The Lair system has a single star, eight planetary bodies and a planetoid belt.

-Lair is 12,811 kilometres in diameter with a dense atmosphere.
+Lair is 12,811 kilometers in diameter with a dense atmosphere.
 Roughly 50% of the world is covered with water oceans.
 It is a temperate world with average temperatures ranging from 37° C at the equator to –38° C at the poles.
 Three of the major land masses lie between these two extremes with temperatures averaging between 5° C to 26° C, free from the fi erce storms experienced at other latitudes.

 There are fi ve major landmasses on Lair.
 The largest continent is Safokunggaru, a mountainous region located on the equator.
 The twin continents of Onfakh Gurz and Onfakh Dzae were once a single continent but tectonic shifts split them in two.
 Just north of the equator, the continent of Aerueko Fen extends across the hemisphere with tundra at its northern tip and jungle to the south.
 In the southern polar region lies Gaksadudha, a frozen continent of snow, ice and rock.